Payroll & Employment Guide Italy flag

 Taxes

-Italy has a progressive tax system that applies to both individuals and businesses, with employers responsible for withholding income taxes and social security contributions from employees’ salaries.
-In addition to income tax, employers must also handle social security contributions, which fund pensions, healthcare, and other social benefits.
+Italy has a progressive tax system that applies to both individuals and businesses.
+Employers must withhold income taxes (IRPEF) and social security contributions from employees’ salaries.

 Want to explore Italy’s tax allowances and related tax rules?